gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 ## Matplotlib Plotting Settings (MPLPlotSettings)

-- `scatter_cbar_show_zero` (bool): Indicates whether the colorbar should show zero.
+- `colorbar_show_zero_crossing` (bool): Indicates whether the colorbar should show zero.
 Default value is True.
-- `scatter_cbar_steps` (int): The number of steps in the colorbar.
+- `colorbar_steps` (int): The number of steps in the colorbar.
 Default value is 4.
-- `scatter_no_axis` (bool): Indicates whether the axis should be hidden.
+- `scatter_hide_axes` (bool): Indicates whether the axis should be hidden.
 Default value is False.
-- `scatter_max_std` (float): The upper colorbar limit is set to the mean plus this value times the standard deviation of the data.
+- `colorbar_max_std` (float): The upper colorbar limit is set to the mean plus this value times the standard deviation of the data.
 This is useful to prevent outliers from dominating the colorbar.
 Default value is 3.0.
 - `ate_unit_is_mm` (bool): Indicates whether the unit of Absolute Trajectory Error (ATE) is millimeters.
 Default value is False.
 - `hist_as_stairs` (bool): Indicates whether the histogram should be displayed as stairs.
 Default value is False.
 - `directed_ate` (bool): Indicates whether the ATE is split into along-, horizontal-cross- and vertical-cross-track direction.
 Default value is False.
-- `scatter_pos_dim` (int): The dimension of the position plot.
-Default value is 2.
+- `scatter_3d` (bool): Indicates whether the scatter plot should be 3D.
+Default value is False.